Benefits when you leave

 Your benefit is the same whatever your reason for leaving.
 However, the standard and locked sections have different rules about when you can withdraw your money.

-When you leave, you may elect to leave all or part of your benefit in UniSaver and become a deferred member.
-Read more about deferred membership.
+When you leave, you may elect to leave all or part of your benefit in UniSaver and become a retained member.
+Read more about retained membership.

 Benefits from standard accounts